Jalil-Betroji/git-course/downloading-git-on-windows-and-macos/README/README.md

    - Alternatively, you can download the Git installer for macOS from the [Git website](https://git-scm.com/).
    - Click on the "Download" button and follow the same steps as mentioned for Windows.

+5. **Configure Git:**
+   - After installation, you can configure Git settings using the following commands:
+     ```
+     git config --global user.name "Your Name"
+     git config --global user.email "your.email@example.com"
+     git config --global core.autocrlf input
+     ```

-5. **Verify Installation:**
+6. **Verify Installation:**
-   - After installation, open Terminal and run the command `git --version` to verify that Git is installed correctly.
+   - After configuration, open Terminal and run the command `git --version` to verify that Git is installed correctly.